-The marina offers complete protection behind high surrounding walls and a tide gate which can be fully raised in the event of strong onshore winds.
+The marina offers complete protection behind its high surrounding walls and a tide gate which can be fully raised in the event of strong onshore winds.
 Careful navigation is required for the final length of the approach, that although well marked, is tightly bounded by rocks and the entrance itself is very narrow.
-Access is also only available at the top end of the tide to clear a sill at the entrance.
+Access is also only available at the top end of the tide to clear a drying sill at the entrance.

 Keyfacts for Copelands Marina